-If you have kids or pets living with you, you should minimize any possible damage they may cause.
-You should take extra precautions with children and pets around a home’s painted walls and other surfaces.
-It will help if you place furniture and other big items against the walls to protect them from scrapes, scratches, and stains.
-Rugs also protect floors while providing a soft place for your little ones as well.
-You can also designate certain areas of the house for pets or playtime to limit possible damage to walls or floors to a smaller area.
-Look for quality cleaning materials like magic erasers to get rid of scuffs and rogue scribbles.
+If you have kids or pets living in your rental with you, it’s crucial to do as much as possible to minimize any damage they may generate.
+Both children and pets can be quite harmful to a home’s painted walls and other surfaces, which suggests taking certain extra precautions.
+You might think of putting furniture or other items against the walls to secure them from scrapes, scratches, and stains.
+Rugs can help protect floors and give a soft place for your little ones to play on and be happy about.
+Or, it may be suitable to designate certain areas of the house for pets or playtime so that any damage to walls or floors is limited to selected rooms.
+Use quality cleaning materials, for instance, magic erasers to take out scuffs and rogue scribbles.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.